 Harry is shown on the 1911 census living in Battleford Saskatchewan, and is shown as married, but there is no sign of his wife.
 The document gives a date of emigration to Canada as 1906 shortly after his son’s death.
 His occupation is a labourer on the railroad.

 His attestation was dated 17 May 1916 and made at Yorkton Saskatchewan.

 Henry Rattle was the uncle of James Henry Rattle who also died in Flanders on 16 April 1918 and is commemorated on the Ploegsteert Memorial.

-It would appear that Harry Rattle deliberately lied about his age in order to join up, as on the Canadian Archives website his attestation shows that he stated that he was ten years younger than he actually was.
-To avoid this being found out, he also said that he was born in Norwich, which was his wife’s birthplace.
-His next of kin was stated as Mrs Mary Bott, sister, 43 Winchester Road, St Margarets on Thames, Middlesex who was actually his married sister.
+It would appear that Harry Rattle deliberately lied about his age in order to join up, his attestation shows that he stated that he was ten years younger than he actually was.
+Presumably to avoid this being found out, he also said that he was born in Norwich, which was his wife’s birthplace.
+His next of kin was stated as Mrs Mary Bott of 43 Winchester Road St Margaret’s on Thames Middlesex, who was his married sister.